 Lana Turner got divorced 8 times.

 Now let me see - I'm 52.
-I have approx 25 years left in me.
-So if I want to beat Lana Turner's record I need to marry and divorce 8 more times in the next 25 years assuming I don't peg it early.
+I have approximately 25 years left in me.
+So, if I want to beat Lana Turner's record, I need to marry and divorce 8 more times in the next 25 years, assuming I don't peg it early.
 This means I need a new husband every...
 25 divided by 8 = um um um..... nearly every three years.

 Cripes.
 I better get a move on.

-Okay any of you folks out there know any willing victims (preferably with large wallets) email me at Jane@easylay.com
+Okay, any of you folks out there who know any willing victims (preferably with large wallets), email me at Jane@easylay.com.

 Monday, April 3, 2017